José María Aznar: Second term (2000–2004)

 Spanish voters reelected Aznar in the 2000 general election with an outright majority.
 The PP obtained 44.5% of the vote and 183 seats.
 The Spanish electorate's participation was the lowest for a general election in Spain in the post-Franco era.

 After six years of relative political calm, when political debate was dominated by a consensus within the ruling party on economics, regional nationalism, and terrorism, several issues arose which polarized Spanish public opinion.
 Like UK Prime Minister Tony Blair, Aznar actively supported the United States' War on Terrorism, despite public opposition.
-Aznar met with Bush in a private meeting before 2003 invasion of Iraq to discuss the situation of in the UN Security Council.
+Aznar met with Bush in a private meeting before the 2003 invasion of Iraq to discuss the situation in the UN Security Council.
 El País leaked a partial transcript of the meeting.
-The government handling of the wreckage of the Greek Prestige tanker near the Spanish coast, which resulted in a major ecological disaster, also became a divisive issue.
+The government's handling of the wreckage of the Greek Prestige tanker near the Spanish coast, which resulted in a major ecological disaster, also became a divisive issue.

 He actively encouraged and supported the Bush administration's foreign policy and the US invasion of Iraq in 2003.
 He defended it on the basis of secret intelligence allegedly containing evidence of the Iraqi government's nuclear proliferation.
 On 30 January 2003, Aznar signed The letter of the eight supporting US. policy on Iraq.
 The majority of the Spanish population, including some PP members, were against the war.
 Spain's major cities were the scene of the largest street demonstrations ever seen in the country as a result of the government's participation in the invasion.
 Aznar lost some support from those who had voted for the PP in 2000.
-On a live TV interview aired on the public station while demonstrations were taking place on the streets, he asked the Spanish people to take his word assuring there were weapons of mass destruction in Iraq, of which he had evidence.
+On a live TV interview aired on the public station while demonstrations were taking place in the streets, he asked the Spanish people to take his word assuring there were weapons of mass destruction in Iraq, of which he had evidence.
 This is now regarded as incorrect.

+On the economic front, the government pursued the privatization of public enterprises and focused its attention on debt reduction.
+Investment in research was drastically reduced, and large cuts were also made in social spending.
+Social housing construction fell by over 30%, and households went into debt in response to the sharp rise in the price of building land.

 In January 2004 Aznar called a general election and designated his successor as candidate, Mariano Rajoy, sticking to a pledge of not seeking office for a third term.
 Despite political tensions, polls suggested that the People's Party was set to win a third consecutive election on the strength of the economy.

 An opinion poll carried out by the government-run CIS (which had estimated that 92% of the Spanish people did not support the War in Iraq) in February 2004 estimated that the PP would win an election with 42.2% of the vote while the PSOE would only get 35.5%.